lyledavids/butter/README.md

 //if(result) //true do something else(false) //do something
 ```

+Butter is built on top of the Covalent API, in order you will need a Covalent API Key.

 Get Covalent Key from https://www.covalenthq.com/

 Sample React app - https://butter-sample-app-pooly-supporter.netlify.app/

 Sample React app repo - https://github.com/lyledavids/butter_react_sample_app